IBM/istio101/workshop/exercise-5/README.md

     ibmcloud ks nlb-dns-monitor-status --cluster <cluster_name>
     ```

-    After waiting for a bit, you should start to see the health monitor's status changed to Enabled
+    After waiting for a bit, you should start to see the health monitor's status changed to Enabled.

     Example output:
     ```